eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 ### Customizing the welcome page

 Theia’s welcome page can be customized by binding a custom `WidgetFactory` for Theia’s `GettingStartedWidget`.
-This is done by the blueprint product in the theia-example-updater extension.
+This is done by the Theia Blueprint product in the theia-example-updater extension.
 The easiest way to customize the welcome page is to adapt the class `TheiaInstallerGettingStartedWidget` in `theia-example-updater/src/electron-browser/customization/theia-installer-getting-started-widget.tsx`.

 The widget is bound in `theia-example-updater/src/electron-browser/theia-updater-frontend-module.ts` like this: